Cow

 Behavior

-Why Do Cows Have to Chew Their Food Twice?
+Why Do Cows Chew their Food Again?

 Senses and Abilities